AlliyahMunir/Project-02/README.md

 > This is a ReadMe for Alliyahs new restaurant, called "The Authentic Burger and Bakery Restaurant"

 ## General Info
 This project has been created for the people with burger and sweet cravings.
-This restaurant has serves dishes filled with flavor whether it be a burger, cheesecake, or some curly fries.
+This restaurant serves dishes filled with flavor whether it be a burger, cheesecake, or some curly fries.
 Furthermore, our natural and fresh ingredients have the ability to bring family and friends together with the binding of burgers and sweets.

 ## The Authentic Burger & Bakery Restaurant Hours